--transfer with interruption,
+- -transfer with interruption,

--no break transfer, (with or without synchronization)
+- -no break transfer, (from genset to mains)

--soft transfer
+- -soft transfer

-32.1.
+31.1.
 TRANSFER WITH INTERRUPTION

 This is the most conventional way of transferring the load between the genset and mains.
 There will be a power interruption period during the transfer.
 Note that the program parameters Mains Contactor Timer and Genset Contactor Timer define the power interruption period.